MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 In Microsoft's Desired State Configuration (DSC) platform, DSC configuration documents declare the desired state of a system as data files.
 Configuration documents define a collection of [DSC Resource][01] instances to describe what the desired state should be, not how to put the system into that state.
-The DSC Resources handle the "how" for the configuration document's instances.
+The DSC Resources handle the _how_ for the configuration document instances.

 DSCv3 can process configuration documents to: